equinor/tagreader-python/README.md

   + tables (*)
   + requests
   + requests-kerberos
-  + certifi >= 2020.04.05
+  + certifi >= 2022.12.7
   + pyodbc (**)

 *) If tables is not installed, caching of fetched data will be disabled.
-Tables will be installed alongside Tagreader unless the installation is known to fail, which is the case for Macs with M1 chip.
+Tables will be installed alongside Tagreader unless the installation is known to fail, which is the case for Macs with ARM CPU.

 **) If using ODBC connections, you must also install proprietary drivers for PI ODBC and/or Aspen IP.21 SQLPlus.
 These drivers are only available for